-Open wounds are undoubtedly alarming.
+Open wounds on dogs are undoubtedly alarming.
 Lacerations are the wounds produced whenever an object tears your dog’s skin and body tissue.
-These wounds are some of the most common reasons pet owners take their dogs to a dog emergency center.
+These wounds are some of the most common reasons pet owners take their wound-care for dogs to a dog emergency center.

 Your dog will always benefit from receiving professional help in these cases.
 However, depending on the severity of your dog’s emergency, it may need additional treatment.
 Lacerations include deep cuts that may affect your dog’s muscles, tendons, and other tissues.

 You can treat minor scrapes and cuts at home, but if an injury fully penetrated your pet’s skin, you should find a way to stabilize them and take them to the nearest veterinary emergency center.

 Caring for Minor Injuries at Home and Stabilizing Your Dog

 If your dog was sneaking through the shed, near the garbage bin, or walking around sharp objects, they may have cut themselves accidentally.
 Accidents happen, and most often than not, pet owners report that their dogs got cut by broken glass, sharp metals, fencing, and other objects.

 Make sure you thoroughly examine the area of the injury before deciding what to do.
 Try to clean the wound by washing it with enough water.
 Don’t skimp on how much water you use, as you’ll want to remove any debris from the injury to avoid complications.